 Stop by J&N Feed and Seed for all your gardening needs.
 We’ve got a greenhouse full of herbs and veggies and various packaged garden seeds!
 Stop by our greenhouse and let’s get this garden started!

-Quick Tips For Planting Onions
+Tips For Planting Potatoes

 When purchasing seed potatoes, look for certified seed potatoes.
 These are seeding potatoes which have not been treated with growth retardants to prevent sprouting.
-Conventional potatoes in grocery markets are typically treated with retardants.

 After you have planned and prepared a garden spot with well-drained, loose soil, the seed potatoes can be prepped for planting: